-onald Laubach was recognized as the 2017-18 Crossing Guard of the Near for his dedication to the safety of children making their way to and from Miller Creek Middle School in Lucas Valley/Marinwood.
+Rouard of the Year for his dedication to the safety of children making their way to and from Miller Creek Middle School in Lucas Valley/Marinwood.
 Each weekday morning and afternoon Ron can be found at the intersection of Las Gallinas Avenue and Elvia Court wearing his yellow vest and holding his red stop sign, helping students cross the road safely to school.

 Mr. Laubach has been a friendly and reliable crossing guard at Miller Creek Middle for 5 years.
 He has lived in the neighborhood for 30 years and enjoys his 10-minute walk to and from the school each morning and afternoon.
 He found that being a crossing guard has been a perfect way to get involved in his community.
-"I realized that being a crossing guard would be a perfect way to give back to my neighborhood," Laubach said and added, "An obvious bonus is that kids are so much fun, you just never know what they are going to say."
+"I realized that being a crossing guard would be a perfect way to give back to my neighborhood."
+Laubach said and added, "An obvious bonus is that kids are so much fun, you just never know what they are going to say."
 When he's not on duty shepherding students across Las Gallinas Avenue, it is likely he can be found gardening and engaged in other improvement projects around his home.

-Thanks Ron, for your dedication to your community and the safety of Miller Creek Middle School students.
+Thanks Ron, for your dedication to your community and the safety of Miller Creek Middle School students!